Acupuncture Greenslopes

 - Asthma

-A Pinch of Prevention uses a thorough assessment to determine whether the patient is suitable for this treatment and a course of needling is often complimented with a flexibility program and hands-on treatment as appropriate.
-Acupuncture has become increasingly common to be used in conjunction with a physiotherapy treatment regime.
-A Pinch of Prevention employs Acupuncture to treat acute and chronic pain, a musculoskeletal injury or sports injuries.
+The Pinch of Prevention conducts a thorough evaluation to determine if the patient is suitable for the treatment.
+A course of needling is sometimes complemented by a flexibility program, as well as hands-on treatment, as required.
+It is becoming more common for Acupuncture to be used alongside with a physical therapy treatment regimen.
+Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.

 What is the Acupuncture Evidence Project?